python-summit/python-summit.github.io/content/pages/recordings.rst

 2018
 ----

-Talk recordings and slides that are not yet listed here will be added over the coming days or weeks.
+Slides that are not yet listed here will be added over the coming days or weeks.

 `Youtube Playlist <https://www.youtube.com/playlist?list=PL4_MBPz5hOsLqrlGjX_emY4KMEfvqG0jG>`__